President - Denise L. Jones Principal - Andrew Kuffner

 Student-teacher ratio: 15:1

-Ninety eight percent of the graduating classes the past 3 years indicated they would continue their education at the college level in fall 2012.
+Ninety-seven percent (97%) of the graduating class of 2013 indicated they would continue their education at the college level upon graduation.
 Visit lsprep.org for graduation requirements.

 Scholarship, grand total average over the last 3 years: $10.3 million